ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 Functionality -- Manually pulls from csvs created by central comp

-Assumptions --
+Assumptions -- That people under age 25 have the TMRED SBP

 Questions -- We have estimates starting in the age 25-29 age group.
 Should we be using the midpoint or age 25 as the starting point?

-Unit test in place? --
+Unit test in place? -- Yes

 TRMED -- Might want to change the TMRED.
 Need to catch up with Stan regarding calculating TMREDs + write a function that will allow us to calculate TMREDs for a given risk.